top of page

 Tips for nailing your tempo runs

-Here are some top tips to help you to nail your next tempo run!
+Here are some top tips to help you nail your next tempo run!

 Add a couple of hard efforts at the end!
-You can add in some efforts at the end off a long recovery to help to develop your kick when you are tired.
+You can add in some efforts at the end of a long recovery to help develop your kick when you are tired.
 For example 2x 200m off 2 minutes recovery or 4x 100m off 1 minute recovery.

 Run with friends!
 Running in a group can help to keep things fun and will also help to maintain a steady pace.